Efoweb/Repo-1/README.md

 # Alchemy_P2_Api
+## Overview
+Alchemy will build a fullstack application with this serving as the backend portion of the project.
+The api portion will handle many of the CRUD operations and will handle the task of establishing a connection to the database.

 ## User Stories
 - [ ] NonUsers can create an account and login
 - [ ] Signed in users can view the leaderboard